Natchez Standard Fine Art is a page or pages dedicated to show a few examples of art created by J.R. Sylvannahson , and Chassappi Rain.

 His style is varied.
 The early paintings were renditions of realistic vistas and female body forms.
 Later, ideas of fantasy and abstract became the focus of some of his paintings.
 “She”, and “Tse Kis She” are of his early group of oil on canvas paintings completed over 2 decades ago.

 Oil on canvas is Chassappi’s preferred medium, but because of the expanded visual effects, acrylics are also desired.
 A combination of acrylic and oil on canvas is sometimes used.
+Below, Lion and Mamba The lion’s sweeping paw has already made contact with the mamba, but can it prevent the mamba’s bite?

 “Tse Kis She”